jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-064.md

 Spirits fly with greater force and more easily permeate narrow channels in the Earth, where they are intercepted and adhere more firmly.
 - These turn them into substances harder than exhalations or vapors.

-Many kinds of stones and other non-transparent fossils arise from these three because of:
+Many kinds of stones and other non-transparent fossils arise from these 3 because of:
 - their significant diversity
 - the differences in the particles that they consist of